martiadrogue/atom-config/README.md

 ### Language PHP

-Add four space to represent a tab, PSR standards says we must use four spaces instead of tabs and each.
+Add four space to represent a tab, PSR standards says each we must use four spaces instead of tabs and each.